xtuml/bridgepoint/doc-bridgepoint/notes/9554_integrity_int.md

 are loaded from within the tool.
 This file is found in the org.xtuml.bp.pkg project at `globals/Globals.xtuml`.

-The GUI will automatically include this data along with the selected project(s) model data.
-When using the command line, the user must supply the path to this file as part of the invocation.
+`xtumlmc_build xtuml_integrity` will automatically include this data along with the selected project(s) model data.
+An option is provided to exclude this data so that Prebuilder output can be used as integrity input.

 6.5 Pathing
 I am thinking about selecting all of PEs together, because I can create a path for these.

+6.6 Simplified Plugin
+The plugin depends on io.image and `System_c` (`S_SYS`).
+These dependencies are only in place because needing to have the _project_ variable.
+This can be btained in simpler ways.

+6.7 Multi-Select
+I need to figure out how to deal with multi-select from the GUI.

+6.8 Error Counter
+I would like to count the number of errors found and include that in the output report.

+6.9 bp.core ooaofooa
+The ooaofooa has not been updated, yet.

 ### 7. Unit Test

+Testing is being performed in a way similar to `masl_round_trip`.
+A script is designed that loops through a list of models passing the data to the referential integrity checker.
+Results are compared against expected results.
+Clean models and known corrupt models are part of the input.
+This list of models can grow over time.

 7.1 Two Instances with Duplicate Identifiers
 7.2 Missing Link